 What is a Bridge Faucet?
 What do Bridge Faucets Look Like?

-A bridge faucet has comes with two handles – one for cold water and one for hot.
+A bridge faucet has two handles – one for cold water and one for hot.
 These handles are connected by a horizontal pipe that is a few inches above the counter creating a bridge appearance between the faucet handles.

-Bridge faucets usually come with two faucet holes and the whole faucet comes in one big piece instead of multiple smaller faucet parts.
+Bridge faucets usually come with three faucet holes and the whole faucet comes in one big piece instead of multiple smaller faucet parts.
 Some bridge faucets, especially kitchen faucets, may come with an additional hole for a faucet sprayer.

 Bridge faucets can be mounted on the wall or on the counter giving you flexibility in how you position it.